top of page

 Machine Learning in Astronomy: How Matteo Did It at Age 17

 He used data from NASA’s NEOWISE mission, which scanned the entire sky in infrared for more than a decade.
-That’s hundreds of billions of data points enough to make most heads spin.
+That’s hundreds of billions of data points, enough to make most heads spin.

 But Matteo didn’t get overwhelmed.
 He built a machine learning model that analyzed brightness fluctuations in stars over time, identifying patterns using wavelet transforms and Fourier analysis.